randunel/node-srcds-rcon/README.md

 });
 ```

-When an error is returned, even if an error doesn't contain a partial output, there is no guarantee the command was not run.
+When an error is returned, even if it doesn't contain a partial output, there is no guarantee the command was not run.
 The protocol uses udp and the packets sometimes get lost.
-The only guarantee is when the error does contain a partial output, the command was definitely run, but some reply packets got lost.
+The only guarantee the command did run is when the error contains a partial output.